wfan19/robotuna_ekf_simulator/README.md

 # RoboTuna EKF Simulator
 A set of tools for Gazebo simulation and control of a quadcopter.
+Designed for unit testing a fast visual-inertial EKF for RoboTuna localization.

 ## Current features
 - Spawns quadcopter with the following sensors: